pelya/dpmaster-udp-hole-punching/readme.txt

         unexpected events (when the maximum number of servers is reached for instance), and the server list printed on top of log files.
    * 3: The default level.
 Standard printings, describing the current activity.
-   * 4: Extra informations, mostly helpful when trying to debug a problem.
+   * 4: Extra information, mostly helpful when trying to debug a problem.

 5) LOGGING: